oscarwyx/quiz-app/README.md

 * How to add table.
 * How to change the style of body/header/paragraph for color,font-size.
 * I make a easy webpage about my car.
 Here is the:[link to my webpage code](https://github.com/oscarwyx/oscarwyx.github.io/blob/main/oscarwebpage.html)
+### TypeScript learning
+* Basic elements of Typescript, type,typeof,interface,let,declare,object.
+* How to write function with Typescript.